-4 The Swiss Re mortality bond and the EIB longevity bond were the first to trade mortality risk exclusively.
+&lt;sup>4The Swiss Re mortality bond and the EIB longevity bond were the first exclusively to trade mortality risk.
 However, there have been previous issues of securities that packaged together several risks including mortality.
 The motivation for the issue of these securities goes beyond a desire purely to hedge mortality risk.
 A full discussion of these securities can be found in Cowley and Cummins (2005).